rashmeet1896/Quebec-brand-website/README.md

 A responsive brand website developed for Quebec Mocktails Syrups to showcase products through an engaging and user-friendly interface.

-Features:
+Features:<br>
-Responsive design for desktop and mobile devices Interactive user interface using JavaScript
+Responsive design for desktop and mobile devices<br>
+Interactive user interface using JavaScript<br>
-Product showcase pages for different syrup flavours Clean and visually appealing layout
+Product showcase pages for different syrup flavours<br>
+Clean and visually appealing layout<br>
-Easy navigation and accessibility-focused design
+Easy navigation and accessibility-focused design<br>

 Technologies Used: